Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Introduction

 Mathematical models of biological phenomena are essential tools that can be used to improve our understanding and interpretation of experimental data and underlying mechanisms~\cite{Murray02}.
 Methods for \textit{identifiability analysis} allow us to objectively determine if available biological data are sufficient to estimate model parameters~\cite{Pawitan2001,Chis2011}.
 A mathematical model is said to be identifiable when distinct parameter values imply distinct distributions of observations.
 This in turn means parameters can be recovered from full knowledge of these distributions~\cite{Maclaren2019}.
 In the systems biology literature, identifiability is also referred to as \textit{structural identifiability} where we consider an infinite amount of ideal, noise-free data~\cite{Claudio1980,Audoly2001,Eisenberg2013,Eisenberg2014,Janzen2016}.
 In contrast, the term \textit{practical identifiability} describes whether it is possible to provide reasonably precise parameter estimates using finite amounts of non-ideal, noisy data~\cite{Raue2009,Raue2013,Hines2014,Villaverde2019}.
 Practical identifiability can be assessed using both Bayesian\cite{Hines2014,Siekmann2012} and frequentist methods, where the latter is commonly carried out using profile likelihood analysis~\cite{Campbell2013,Raue2014}.
 Profile likelihood is often more computationally efficient~\cite{Simpson2020}, and also tends to perform better in the presence of true structural non-identifiability~\cite{Raue2013}.

 In the systems biology literature, experimental data often take the form of time series that are modelled using systems of ordinary differential equations~\cite{Toni2009}.
 A profile likelihood analysis can be undertaken by making assumptions about both the process model (e.g. a system of ordinary differential equations) and a noise model (e.g. Gaussian noise with zero mean and constant variance)~\cite{Hines2014,Raue2009}.
 Together, these define a likelihood function, and numerical optimisation tools can be used to compute various profile likelihoods that provide rapid insight into identifiability.
 For conditions where parameters are identifiable, the profile likelihood can be used to obtain maximum likelihood point estimates, as well as confidence intervals by choosing a threshold-relative profile likelihood value~\cite{Raue2009}.
-Most profile likelihood analyses in the mathematical biology literature have focused on deterministic process models, such as models based on ordinary differential equations~\cite{Raue2009} and partial differential equations~\cite{Simpson2020}.
-While some studies have considered profile likelihood analysis of stochastic models~\cite{Gibson1999,Gibson2006}, here we focus on computing profile likelihoods for a stochastic model that is implemented to mimic a particular experimental scenario that places tight restrictions on how data is observed, which we will now explain.
+Most profile likelihood analyses in the mathematical biology literature have focused on deterministic process models, such as models based on ordinary differential equations~\cite{Raue2009} and partial differential equations~\cite{Simpson2020}. \cbl While some studies have considered profile likelihood analysis of stochastic models~\cite{Gibson1999,Gibson2006}, here we focus on computing profile likelihoods based on first-exit time data from a stochastic model of diffusion in layered media that is implemented to mimic a very practical experimental scenario that places tight restrictions on how data is observed, which we will now explain. \cb